-a wall with a fresco must maintain a certain temperature range and environment, and the use of bright, hot lights might be prohibited.
-Also, site managers prefer to keep the equipment used to a minimum so as to avoid preventing the normal flow of visitors.
+Unlike traditional architectural photographers, panoramic photographers generally prefer to rely on natural lighting.
+Artificial lighting increases the complexity of a shoot by an order of magnitude, and introduces problems that would otherwise not exist.
+For example, a wall with a fresco must maintain a certain temperature range and environment, and the use of bright, hot lights might be prohibited.
+Also, site managers prefer to keep the equipment used to a minimum so as to avoid interference with the normal flow of visitors.
 One tripod is normally not a problem, but lighting equipment can present quite an obstacle.
+Furthermore, in a 360° scan the equipment will be visible.